Q: Why did you auditions for A Midsummer Night’s Dream?

 RS: I believe this is the 10th time I’ve met my son on stage.
 Outside of rehearsals I meet him on a regular basis at the auto shop to help him repair flat tires.

 Q: What has been your favorite moment from rehearsals?

-Q: What is your favorite line or song from the show?
+Q: What is your favorite line from the show?

 Q: Are there people in your life who have never seen you on stage?